zeerakahmed/makhzan/contribution-docs/README.md

 ## Obtaining source text

 We are in possession of a large anount of text that needs to be cleaned and transformed for addition to this corpus.
-If you would like to help by cleaning and transforming this data please reach out to zeerak dot ahmed at gmail dot com.
+If you would like to help by cleaning and transforming this data please reach out [through our website](https://matnsaz.net/en/contact).

 If you are in the possession of Urdu text that is not already, or is not slated to be, part of this corpus please get in touch.
 We are especially in need of text that is not typeset in Nastaliq typefaces, which mostly contains errors detailed below.